 Collier County utilizes federal HUD funds to leverage a combination of public and private funding to conduct activities identified in this plan.
-The County will continue to seek opportunities to apply for additional funding streams that are consistent with the goals of the Consolidated Plan.
+The County will continue to research opportunities to apply for additional funding streams that are consistent with the goals of the Consolidated Plan.
 Infrastructure improvement projects capitalize on the ongoing revitalization efforts in the Immokalee CRA.
 These areas were designated by the Collier County Board of Commissioners to boost the local economy and uplift surrounding communities.
 Additionally, the County works with several nonprofit organizations by granting funding for facility improvements and services.
 These grant funds are leveraged by private donations and other resources to provide services to clients or residents of Collier County.

-State Housing Initiatives Partnership (SHIP) funding is a major leverage resource due to the County's entitlement status as a federal CDBG recipient.
-The County was recently awarded an estimated \$4,265,312 in SHIP funds in FY 2024-2025.
+State Housing Initiatives Partnership (SHIP) funding is a major resource leveraged due to the County's entitlement status as a federal CDBG recipient.
+The County anticipates it will receive an estimated \$4,600,000 in SHIP funds.
 These funds are provided to eligible local governments to help develop and preserve affordable homeowner and multi-unit housing for LMI residents.